leahnote01/blog/_posts/2024/2024-08-01-STAT_REVIEW.md

 - Continuous
   - Histogram: for discrete and continuous as well
-    - Binwidth or the length of the intervals: Use Sturges’ formula
+    - Bin-width or the length of the intervals: Use Sturges’ formula
     - Workflow